alvinf7989/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

-* Add CSS Variables to Conclusion, Part A, Part B, and Introduction
+* Add CSS Variables to Conclusion, Part A, Part B, Items of Hardware and Introduction